Last Updated: 2/24/23 | February 24th, 2023

 Days 5 (& 6?) – Sheki

-Be sure to visit nearby Kis to see the Albanian church, which dates back to the fifth century and was restored with the help of Norwegians in the early 2000s.
+Be sure to visit nearby Kis to see the Albanian church, which dates back to the 5th century and was restored with the help of Norwegians in the early 2000s.
+If you’re staying for longer, consider booking some of the interesting craftsmanship classes and workshops offered in the area.

 Overall, you really only need a day for these sights.
 There’s not much to do, and the attractions aren’t that stellar.
 Sheki is a popular day trip from Baku and a weekend spot for locals, who head to the resorts located on the way to the ruins.
 The only reason I would stay longer is if you wanted to do some hiking and horseback riding in the area.